Each academic year, the NYU Abu Dhabi Theater Program produces two mainstage productions — one professional and one student production.

-The Theater Program works with a New York-based theater company is in residence with the NYUAD Theater Program on the Saadiyat campus as they devise, rehearse, and stage their show.
-Throughout this eight- to twelve-week process, the theater company engages NYUAD students in a range of apprenticeships, from directing through stage management, that provide a remarkable firsthand look at how theater companies develop work in a professional theatrical setting.
+The Theater Program works with a New York-based theater company on the Saadiyat campus to devise, rehearse, and stage their show.
+The theater company engages NYUAD students in a range of apprenticeships, from directing through stage management, that provide a remarkable firsthand look at how theater companies develop work in a professional theatrical setting.

-The annual Global Shakespeare Festival convenes students, faculty members, practitioners, and scholars from around the globe for a five-day investigation into the question “What is global Shakespeare?”
+The annual Global Shakespeare Festival convenes students, faculty members, practitioners, and scholars from around the globe for a five-day investigation into the question: “What is global Shakespeare?”
 Through a series of master classes, student-led workshops, performances, and lectures, an international circulatory system of Shakespearean performance, ideas, vocabulary, and methodology forms.

 Apprenticeships afford students the ability to work closely with a guest artist or professional theater company in residence with the theater program.